 When events or changes in circumstances indicate that the carrying amount of a fixed asset or intangible asset with finite lives may not be recoverable, we review our assets for impairment.
 We compare the carrying value of the fixed asset to the estimated undiscounted future cash flows expected to be generated from that asset.
 Estimates of future net cash flows include estimating future volumes, future margins or tariff rates, future operating costs and other estimates and assumptions consistent with our business plans.
 If we determine that an asset's unamortized cost may not be recoverable due to impairment; we may be required to reduce the carrying value and the subsequent useful life of the asset.
+During 2018, we recognized impairment expense of \$103.2 million associated with long-lived assets (refer to Note 7 for additional details).

 Any such write-down of the value and unfavorable change in the useful life of an intangible asset would increase costs and expenses at that time.
 Goodwill represents the excess of the purchase prices we paid for certain businesses over their respective fair values.
 We do not amortize goodwill; however, we evaluate, and test if necessary, our goodwill (at the reporting unit level) for impairment on October 1 of each fiscal year, and more frequently, if indicators of impairment are present.

 We may perform a qualitative assessment of relevant events and circumstances about the likelihood of goodwill impairment.
 If it is deemed more likely than not the fair value of the reporting unit is less than its carrying amount, we calculate the fair value of the reporting unit.
 Otherwise, further testing is not required.
 We may also elect to exercise our unconditional option to bypass this qualitative assessment, in which case we would also calculate the fair value of the reporting unit.
 The qualitative assessment is based on reviewing the totality of several factors, including macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, other entity specific events (for example, changes in management) or other events such as selling or disposing of a reporting unit.
 The determination of a reporting unit's fair value is predicated on our assumptions regarding the future economic prospects of the reporting unit.
-Such assumptions include (i) discrete financial forecasts for the assets contained within the reporting unit, which rely on management's estimates of operating margins, (ii) long-term growth rates for cash flows beyond the discrete forecast period, (iii) appropriate discount rates and (iv) estimates of the cash flow multiples to apply in estimating the market value of our reporting units.
+Such assumptions include

+(i) discrete financial forecasts for the assets contained within the reporting unit, which rely on management's estimates of operating margins, (ii) long-term growth rates for cash flows beyond the discrete forecast period, (iii) appropriate discount rates and (iv) estimates of the cash flow multiples to apply in estimating the market value of our reporting units.
 If the fair value of the reporting unit (including its inherent goodwill) is less than its carrying value, a charge to earnings may be required to reduce the carrying value of goodwill to its implied fair value.
 If future results are not consistent with our estimates, we could be exposed to future impairment losses that could be material to our results of operations.
 We monitor the markets for our products and services, in addition to the overall market, to determine if a triggering event occurs that would indicate that the fair value of a reporting unit is less than its carrying value.
-One of our monitoring procedures is the comparison of our market capitalization to our book equity on a quarterly basis to determine if there is an indicator of impairment.
-As of December 31, 2017, our market capitalization exceeded the book value of our equity (partner's capital); therefore, since there were no events or changes in circumstances indicating impairment issues, we determined that it was not necessary to perform an interim assessment as of December 31, 2017.
-We did not have any goodwill impairments in 2017, 2016 or 2015.